const-ae/proDA/README.md

 ### Quality Control

-It is well established truth that quality control (QC) is essential for a successful bioinformatics project, because mistakes happen.
+Quality control (QC) is essential for a successful bioinformatics analysis, because any dataset shows some unwanted variation or could even contain more serious error like for example a sample swap.

 Often we start with normalizing the data to remove potential sample specific effects.
 But already this step is challenging, because the missing values cannot easily be corrected for.
-Thus, a first helpful plot is to look how many missing values each sample contains.
+Thus, a first helpful plot is to look how many missing values are in each sample.

 ``` r